-Egan-Jones typically assigns issuer ratings on a long-term basis using its Long Term Obligations rating scale; however, Egan-Jones might assign a short-term issuer rating using its Commercial Paper and Short Term Debt rating scale to reflect the issuer's overall creditworthiness over a short-term time horizon.
+Egan-Jones assigns ratings on a long-term basis using its Global Long-Term Rating Scale.
+Egan-Jones can also assign a short-term rating using its Global Short-Term Rating Scale to reflect an issuer's overall creditworthiness over a short-term time horizon.